An ezpz Smile Makes New Foods Fun

 Offering a balanced diet, fostering independence and building confidence when eating can help a child become a more adventurous eater.
 Try these tips at home with your ezpz products:

 - Balance a Diet: Children require a balanced diet for proper development.
 The Mini Mat and Happy Mat support nutritious meals by reminding mom or dad to fill each eye and smile with a protein, starch, fruit or veggie.
-Offering a variety of food groups is also key to avoiding picky eating, mealtime meltdowns and outright food refusal.
+Offering a variety of food groups is also key to decreasing picky eating, mealtime meltdowns and outright food refusal.
 Encourage your little one to try something new by placing different food groups in the three compartments.

 - Foster Independence: Allowing your kids to pick a new food or choose their condiment gives them ownership of the meal.
 So, let them choose the topping for the yogurt or the dip for their chicken.
 Choices help nurture independence and make a well-balanced meal more fun.
 Added bonus: achieving mealtime independence fosters positive feelings and connections with their food (and caregiver) that will last a lifetime.

 - Build Confidence: The stable base of ezpz mats promotes self-feeding and improves the fine motor skills needed for eating.
-This can help a child that is working on the coordination of scooping, biting, chewing and swallowing – phew!
+This can help a child that is working on the coordination of scooping, biting, chewing and swallowing.
 The more successful children are at the table, the more confident they are in exploring different foods.

 The happy face of the Mini Mat and Happy Mat remind us to be positive and kind, especially at mealtime.